Get crafty with these Easter crafts. Easy, fun, and great for any family crafting activity!

-These Easter bunny hugs are so cute, I had to include.
-These are slightly different and require you getting a bit of acrylic felt.
+These Easter bunny hugs are so cute, I had to include them.
+These are slightly different and require you to get a bit of acrylic felt.

 The craft comes with a template but you can always try to replicate with your kids to get that extra challenge in there!